A Comparative Evaluation of Quantification Methods: Conclusions

 \section{Conclusions}

 In this study, we have conducted a thorough experimental comparison of 24 quantification methods over 40 datasets, involving more than 5 million algorithm runs.
-In our experiments, we have both considered the binary and the multiclass case in quantification, and have also specifically considered the impact of shifting target label distributions between training and test data, as well as the impact of having relatively small training sets.
-In the binary case, we have identified two methods which generally appear to work best, namely, the distribution matching approach from the \emph{DyS} framework \citep{maletzke_dys_2019} as well as the \emph{Median Sweep} method \citep{forman_quantifying_2008}.
+In our experiments, we have both considered the binary and the multiclass case in quantification, and have also specifically considered the impact of shifting class label distributions between training and test data, as well as the impact of having relatively small training sets.
+In the binary case, we have identified a group of methods which generally appear to work best, namely the threshold selection-based \emph{Median Sweep} and \emph{TSMax} methods \citep{forman_quantifying_2008}, the distribution matching approaches from the \emph{DyS} framework \citep{maletzke_dys_2019} including \emph{HDy} \citep{gonzalez-castro_class_2013}, Forman's mixture model \citep{forman_counting_2005}, and \emph{Friedman's method} \citep{friedman_friedman_2014}.
 Regarding the multiclass case, a group of distribution matching methods, which naturally extend to multiclass quantification, appeared to be generally superior to the other evaluated algorithms.
 We provide further evidence that the multiclass setting in general is much harder to solve for established quantification methods, as the obtained error scores consistently were multiple times higher than in the binary case.
-However, in contrast to the binary setting, tuning the base classifiers appears to have a distinctive positive effect on the resulting quantifications.
 This indicates a certain potential for future research on this specific setting.
+Further, our experiments demonstrate that more accurate base classifiers do not in general yield more accurate quantification.
 In addition, our results demonstrate that algorithms that are based on the classify and count principle, even when the underlying classifier is optimized for quantification, on average exhibit worse performance compared to other specialized solutions.
 Overall, we hope our findings provide guidance to practitioners in choosing the right quantification algorithm for a given application and aid researchers in identifying promising directions for future research.

 \FloatBarrier